 - 1. Any person discovering a fire will activate the fire alarm, call 911, evacuate the area, close doors and windows to confine the fire, or extinguish it if possible.
-Take your Emergency Backpack and ID card when evacuating. - 2.
+Take your Safety Pole and ID card when evacuating. - 2.
 Evacuate the room or building following the exit plan posted in each classroom and office.
 Hold handrails.
 If no broken glass, remove high heels to avoid tripping. - 3.
 Evacuate all students and staff away from threatened building at least 50 feet (approximately 10 body lengths) during the fire unless directed by IC to go elsewhere.
 Maintain control of students and take roll. - 4.
 Close doors behind you as you exit.
 Do not use elevators.
 Do not lock doors. - 5.
-Check with your buddy teacher during an evacuation to ensure everyone is evacuating and assist or evacuate the class yourself if necessary.
-All staff are to report to the assembly area and display the appropriate 'alert card' (Green Card = all students accounted for, Red Card = missing students and/or need additional assistance) in the emergency back pack. - 6.
+Check with your neighboring teacher during an evacuation to ensure everyone is evacuating and assist or evacuate the class yourself if necessary.
+All staff are to report to the assembly area and display the appropriate 'alert card' (Yellow X = room cleared all students accounted for) - 6.
 If smoke is in the immediate vicinity, instruct students to "stay low and exit," crawling to avoid breathing fumes.
 Cover mouth and nose with a wet cloth. - 7.
 If no escape is possible, close as many doors as possible between you and the fire.
 Stuff cracks and openings with wet cloth and avoid fanning flames.
 Lay on floor to avoid smoke.
 Wait for help. - 8.
 If anyone is injured or trapped, do not stay with the injured or trapped.
 Notify the IC who will send a Search and Rescue team while waiting for Police and Fire personnel. - 9.
 The IC is to be notified immediately. - 10.
 Members of the Search and Rescue Team or IC designees will report to the evacuation site before any students arrive.
 Team members will look for any suspicious objects or behavior (i.e. abandoned cars or objects in evacuation site) and report findings to IC.
 In the event of a suspicious object, team member will redirect teachers and students to alternate evacuation site.